johnmckerrell/mapme_at_bash/README.md

 You will need to have an account on that site and set up a shortcode on the Account page.

+Clone this repository then symlink mapme.at.sh into your path.

 # Instructions

 You must set your shortcode before you can use this script.
 This